Acting to Safeguard the APU Community

 Our Response at a Glance

-Beginning March 30, the Student Health Center team is available Mon.-Fri. for telemedicine appointments from 9 a.m.-4 p.m. and in-person appointments from 11 a.m.-3 p.m.
+The Student Health Center team is available Mon.-Fri. for telemedicine appointments from 9 a.m.-4 p.m. and in-person appointments from 1-4 p.m.

-We sincerely regret the need to cancel the commencement ceremonies scheduled for May 2, 2020, including related events.
+We sincerely regret the need to cancel the commencement ceremonies scheduled for Saturday, May 2, 2020, including all related events.
 We realize the importance of this significant milestone for our students and their loved ones.
-The university is exploring options for honoring our graduates.
+The university has announced plans to honor Spring 2020 graduates at the December 2020 commencement ceremonies.

 Most staff have moved to telework.
 Essential employees remain in place to ensure location-based university services remain active.